The 28 Different Types of Sleeves: A Complete Guide

 Cap Sleeve

 A cap sleeve is a garment that covers the upper arm and shoulder but not the entire arm.
 It is a very short sleeve.
 It is usually a part of a dress or blouse.
-So this is an example of one piece sleeve as well where same peice of clothe is used to make the sleeve with the bodice.
+This is an example of a piece sleeve as well, where the same piece of clothing is used to make the sleeve with the bodice.
 The cap sleeve is a very flattering style for many women because it shows off the shoulders and upper arms without being too revealing.

 Lantern Sleeve

-Lantern sleeve is a kind of sleeve which is very wide at the bottom and becomes gradually narrower towards the top.
-It is one of the most unique and interesting sleeve shapes and it can definitely make a statement.
-It is often seen on very elegant and formal dresses.
+A lantern sleeve is a kind of sleeve that is very wide at the bottom and becomes gradually narrower towards the top.
+It is one of the most unique and interesting sleeve shapes, and it can definitely make a statement.
+It is often seen in very elegant and formal dresses.

 Cape Sleeve

-Cape sleeves basically hangs from the shoulder.
-There is no extension at the under arms.
+Cape sleeves basically hang from the shoulder.
+There is no extension at the underarms.

 Cape sleeves are a popular choice for formal wear, as they can give a dress or gown a regal and elegant look.
-Cape Sleeves is a type of garment worn by both men and women in parts of North India and Pakistan.
-The sleeves are long and wide, and reach down to the ground.
-They are usually made of a light cotton fabric, and are used to protect the wearer from the sun and heat.
+Cape Sleeves are a type of garment worn by both men and women in parts of North India and Pakistan.
+The sleeves are long and wide and reach down to the ground.
+They are usually made of a light cotton fabric and are used to protect the wearer from the sun and heat.

 Puff Sleeve

-Puff sleeves are a type of sleeve that sometimes, but not necessarily, gathered at both shoulders and all around the cuff.
-Sometimes they are puffed up, and other times they aren't!
+Puff sleeves are a type of sleeve that sometimes, but not necessarily, gathers at both shoulders and all around the cuff.
+Sometimes, they are puffed up, and other times, they aren't!
 This can vary from piece to piece.

 Dolman Sleeve or Batwing Sleeve